If ProTop has access to a database analysis, reports will be generated, and a list will be displayed.

 custNum orderNum lineNum

-Index 1 overlaps index 2 and 3, and 2 overlaps with index 3.
+Index 1 overlaps with Index 2 and 3, and 2 overlaps with Index 3.

-They are not, however, necessarily redundant since (in this case) it is quite likely that we want to enforce a uniqueness constraint on the fields shown.
-It is, none the less, useful to know about and if you are not enforcing uniqueness constraints with such indexes then you may very well be able to eliminate some of them.
+However, they are not necessarily redundant since (in this case) we likely want to enforce a uniqueness constraint on the fields shown.
+Knowing about them is helpful, and if you are not enforcing uniqueness constraints with such indexes, you may be able to eliminate some of them.

-In the case above you might decide to argue that you should make orderNum a single component unique index as index 2.
-Order numbers would then be global to the application rather than tied to the customer (which is likely to be true).
+In the case above, you might argue that you should make orderNum in index 2 a single-component unique index.
+Order numbers would then be global to the application rather than tied to the customer (which is likely accurate).

-This thinking works well with “queries” (FOR EACH and SQL statements) but potentially runs into problems with FIND statements because FIND only ever uses a single index and thus you need to pay attention to using just the relevant fields in a WHERE clause.
+This thinking works well with “queries” (FOR EACH and SQL statements) but potentially runs into problems with FIND statements because FIND only uses a single index.
+Thus, you need to pay attention to using just the relevant fields in a WHERE clause.
 And, as we all know, expecting programmers to pay attention is asking for trouble.
-(This particular example might be programmer resistant but more complex indexes with more complex WHERE clauses could get a lot more interesting.)
+(This particular example might be programmer-resistant, but more complex indexes with more complex WHERE clauses could get much more interesting.)